Crested gecko: As a pet

 Though the export of wild specimens of the crested gecko is now prohibited, biologists exported several specimens for breeding and study before New Caledonia stopped issuing permits to export the species.
 From these specimens, different breeding lines were established, both in Europe and the United States.
-The crested gecko is now one of the most widely-kept and bred species of gecko in the world, second only to the common leopard gecko.
+The crested gecko is now one of the most widely-kept and bred species of gecko in the world, second only to the leopard gecko.

 The crested gecko can be very long-lived.
 While it has not been kept in captivity long enough for a definitive life span to be determined, it has been kept for 15–20 years or more.